 Two-thirds of people use some kind of automation software, according to a Zapier report.
 Of the remaining people who don't, 33 percent say they just can't imagine how it could be useful to them right now.

 I used to be one of those people.

-I was a journalist before I started working at Zapier.
-I mostly wrote tech tutorials and reviews, and Zapier, an automation tool, was pitched to me several times.
+Before I worked at Zapier, I mostly wrote tech tutorials and reviews.
+Zapier, an automation tool, was pitched to me several times.
 But I never got around to actually using the product.
 The reason: I couldn't imagine what I'd use it for.

-Now, after working at Zapier for almost two years, it's hard to imagine life without automation.
+I'm back to being a journalist now, but after working at Zapier for several years, it became hard to imagine life without automation.
 I regularly spot recurring tasks, think of ways a computer could do them for me, and go about building automated workflows to do those tasks for me.
 This saves me a ton of time every week, but it didn't come naturally to me.

 Automation is a habit you have to build.